 Why do all my posts steer towards all that is food and drink… sigh…

-In this mom’s family, the Easter bunny isn’t all about cavities’ and diabetes.
-The Easter bunny also wants you to be warm so winter pyjamas are brought and if needed so are gowns and slippers.
-How lovely is this idea and look it will last longer than the day of the hunt.
+In this mom’s family, the Easter bunny isn’t all about cavities and diabetes.
+The Easter bunny also wants you to be warm so winter pajamas are brought and if needed so are gowns and slippers.
+How lovely is this idea and look it will last longer than the day of the hunt?
 So get your thinking caps on.
-Crazy store has some great arts and crafts goodies to help in the non-chocolate purchasing department too.
+The crazy store has some great arts and crafts goodies to help in the non-chocolate purchasing department too.

-As commercialised as Easter and Christmas have become – I love it ALL – I am the consumer they target.
-I am even a sucker for celebrating St Patrick’s Day – yes green beer, green soup and all things leprechaun and suddenly I have family who are one-tenth Irish.
+As commercialized as Easter and Christmas have become – I love it ALL – I am the consumer they target.
+I am even a sucker for celebrating St Patrick’s Day – yes green beer, green soup, and all things leprechaun, and suddenly I have family who is one-tenth Irish.
 Except for Valentine’s Day.
 Romance is for the birds unless I get flowers then whoo-hoo I’m back on track.